Wilhelm, Prince of Albania: Family and early life

 Prince Wilhelm with his parents and siblings, c.
 1890.

 William was born on 26 March 1876 in Neuwied Castle, near Koblenz, in the Prussian Rhineland, as Prince William of Wied (Wilhelm Friedrich Heinrich Prinz zu Wied).
 Born into the mediatised house of Wied-Neuwied, he was the third son of William, 5th Prince of Wied (brother of Queen Elisabeth of Romania), and his wife Princess Marie of the Netherlands (sister of Queen Louise of Sweden).
 He was second cousin of Wilhelm II, German Emperor.

 Prince William served as a Prussian cavalry officer before becoming a captain in the German General Staff in 1911.

 Candidate for the Albanian throne

+During the First Balkan War, Albania had declared its independence from the Ottoman Empire in November 1912, which was recognized in the Treaty of London in 1913.
 Prince William's aunt, Queen Elisabeth of Romania, on learning that the Great Powers were looking for an aristocrat to rule over Albania, asked Take Ionescu to attempt to persuade them to appoint her nephew to the post.